Bard College: Origins and early years

 The following year, in 1854, John and Margaret established a parish school on their estate in order to educate the area's children.
 A wood-frame cottage, known today as Bard Hall, served as a school on weekdays and a chapel on weekends.
 In 1857, the Bards expanded the parish by building the Chapel of the Holy Innocents next to Bard Hall.
 During this time, John Bard remained in close contact with the New York leaders of the Episcopal Church.
-The Church suggested that he found a theological college.
+The church suggested that he found a theological college.

-With the promise of outside financial support, John Bard donated the unfinished Chapel, and the surrounding 18 acre, to the diocese in November 1858.
-In March 1860, St. Stephen's College was founded.
-In 1861, construction began on the first St. Stephen's College building, a stone collegiate gothic dormitory called Aspinwall.
+With the promise of outside financial support, John Bard donated the unfinished chapel, and the surrounding 18 acre, to the diocese in November 1858.
+In March 1860, "St. Stephen's College" was founded.
+In 1861, construction began on the first St. Stephen's College building, a stone collegiate Gothic dormitory called Aspinwall, after early trustee John Lloyd Aspinwall, brother of William Henry Aspinwall.
 During its initial years, the college relied on wealthy benefactors, like trustee Cornelius Vanderbilt, for funding.

 The college began taking shape within four decades.
 In 1866, Ludlow Hall, an administrative building, was erected.
 Preston Hall was built in 1873 and used as a refectory.
 A set of four dormitories, collectively known as Stone Row, were completed in 1891.
-And in 1895, the Greek revival Hoffman Memorial Library was built.
+And in 1895, the Greek Revival Hoffman Memorial Library was built.
 The school officially changed its name to Bard College in 1934 in honor of its founder.